Modius22/FreshPress/README.md

 4. [HTTPS](https://wordpress.org/news/2016/12/moving-toward-ssl/) support.

 ## License
-WordPress is free software, and is released under the terms of the GPL version 2 or (at your option) any later version.
+FreshPress is free software, and is released under the terms of the GPL version 2 or (at your option) any later version.
 See [LICENSE.md](LICENSE.md).